- Thou Shalt Be Thyself.

 Never arrive early for a social engagement; your host may still be getting dressed!

 Don't overstay your welcome.
 Lingering good-byes merely cause frustration and can ruin an otherwise good time.
-A quick, simple exit at the proper time is usually appreciated.
+A quick, simple exit at the proper time is usually appreciated. - Thou Shalt Not Embarrass Others.

 Treat others as you would like to be treated, and think of how you can put them at ease.
 The feelings of other people can be as fragile as fine crystal.
 Never demean anyone with rude jokes or an unwelcome nickname.
 Be considerate.
 In conversation, never ask embarrassing questions such as how much was paid for a new item or about matters of th heart.
-It's always good manners to think of others first.
+It's always good manners to think of others first. - Thou Shalt Act and Look Your Best.

 A gracious friend is never ruffled.
 Be a calming, happy influence in any stressful situation and maintain your composure.
 See humor whenever possible.
 Master self-control and have empathy for others.
 Always act your best with courtesy and politeness.